 Lay Off of My Persuade Shoes

-[March 3, 2019] Here’s the invitation for this presentation given on April 22, 2009, followed by the presentation as given with slides, script, and videos.
+Here’s the invitation for this 2009 presentation, followed by the presentation as given with slides and script.
 The order of the presentation and some of the script has been edited.
-Rather than read the transcription below, you can watch and listen to the narrated presentation in six short video segments here.
+During the presentation, each section was introduced by a short clip of a relevant popular song.

 The “Persuasion Industry” was headed for trouble even before the current economic meltdown.
 With the advent of the Internet, Craigslist, TiVO, and on-demand digital TV, advertisers have struggled to figure out new forms, formats, and formulas that will add to, rather than deplete, their clients’ profits.
 And Public Relations experts are just beginning to deal with the brave new media world of YouTube, blogs, Twitter, and Facebook.
 Their heavily-massaged “messaging” is now just one of many sources that shape the public’s views of the companies, industries, organizations, and individuals who are paying the PR bills.
 For one observer, what’s bad for the purveyors of persuasion is good for the rest of us.
 Steve Stockdale provocatively suggests that it’s time for persuaders from all walks to reconsider their purpose and methods in his presentation, “Lay Off of My PERSUADE Shoes.”